mas-bandwidth/yojimbo/README.md

 * Signed and encrypted packets sent over UDP
 * Reliable-ordered messages and data blocks
 * Packet fragmentation and reassembly
-* A serialization framework for extending the protocol with custom message types

-Work over the past month has been focused on rebuilding the library on top of [netcode.io](http://netcode.io) and [reliable.io](https://github.com/networkprotocol/reliable.io)
+Work over the past few months has been focused on rebuilding the library on top of [netcode.io](http://netcode.io) and [reliable.io](https://github.com/networkprotocol/reliable.io).
+This work is nearly complete and a new release is imminent.

 For more details please refer to the [roadmap](https://github.com/networkprotocol/yojimbo/blob/master/ROADMAP.md).